DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 Pull requests are easy to complete on CodeCommit.
 Perform the following steps:

-1. Commit and push your branch to the *msspackages* repository
+1. Commit and push your branch to the *devex_sdk* repository
-2. On CodeCommit, navigate to the *msspackages* repository
+2. On CodeCommit, navigate to the *devex_sdk* repository
 3. On the left-hand-side, in the navigation menu, select **Sources --> Repositories --> Pull Requests**
 4. Select your branch as the source, select *main* as the destination
 5. Submit the pull request